orkestra/orkestra-transactor/CONTRIBUTING.md

 ### 5. Create a pull request from your feature branch to the master branch of this project.

-From your repository on the GitHub interface, click the pull request button.
-Select your feature branch and ensure the master branch of orkestra-transactor is selected.
+From your fork of the repository on GitHub, click the Pull Request button.
+Select your feature branch and ensure the `master` branch of orkestra-transactor is selected.

 Additional Info
 ---------------

-This project tries to follow [Semantic Version](http://semver.org).
-See [UPGRADE.md](UPGRADE.md) for details on backwards compatibilty breaks.
+This project tries to avoid BC breaks between minor and patch versions, but some minor caveats apply.
+See [UPGRADE.md](UPGRADE.md) for details.